jawadkhanpk/Object-Oriented-Programming-OOP-in-Python/README.md

 ### 01. Classes

-In Python Classes are template/blueprints for creating an object, Classes contains attributes and methods which can be accessed through an object.
+In Python Classes are templates/blueprints for creating an object, Classes contain attributes and class-methods which can be accessed through an object.
+Objects are instances of a class, attribures are variables which are associated whith an object, while class-method in python are methods that can access and modify class-level data shared among all instances of the class.
 In Python, classes are defined using the “Class” keyword

 ```